- Red Hat Enterprise Linux 8

 kernel-3.10.0-957.35.1.el7-- live kernel patches will be available on the Red Hat Content Delivery Network(CDN) and can be installed via the yum command.

 Live patches will only release for minor releases where Extended Update Support (EUS) is planned.
 RHEL 7.7 is the last RHEL 7 EUS release.
-RHEL 7 releases starting with RHEL 7.8 will not receive live patches.
+RHEL 7.8 will not receive live patches.
+RHEL 7.9 will receive live patches.
 There will be no live patches released for RHEL 8.3, 8.5, 8.7, etc.

 Live kernel patches will be made available for selected Important and Critical CVEs.